JamieDawson/posthog-movie-app/README.md

 # 📝 Posthog + Movie Database app

-This project demonstrates how to show a Posthog survey on a React + TypeScript app.
+This project demonstrates how to display a Posthog survey in a React and TypeScript app.

 You can view the website by clicking my link: [https://posthog-movie-app.netlify.app/](https://posthog-movie-app.netlify.app/)

 ---

-## Want is the main app?
+## What is the main app?

 This is a React/TypeScript app that calls on [themoviedb API](https://www.themoviedb.org/?language=en-US) to display movie posters.
-You have the ability to search for specific posters in the search bar and then clear the search results by clicking the Home button.
+You can search for specific posters in the search bar and then clear the search results by clicking the Home button.

 Tech Stack: